 If you believe that your customer is pointing out issues that are relevant and legitimate, your focus should shift to solving the problem.
 It could be as simple as improving your office setup.
 Or it could be as difficult as making complex changes to the services you offer.
 In your response, tell the customer what steps you’re taking to solve their problem and assure them it won’t happen again.
 Once you’ve sorted out the problem, don’t forget to reach out to the customer again and confirm they are satisfied.
 Taking the time to follow-up can make even more of an impact than actual problem-solving.
 This thoughtful gesture could even lead the customer to edit or delete their negative review.
 Most importantly, it could bring them back to your business.

 Be quick about it

 A customer leaving a negative review wants to be heard, not just by you, but by the community.
-Effective online review management is crucial in handling negative reviews as they are public complaints that, left unattended, reflects extremely poorly on your business.
+Effective online review management is crucial in handling negative reviews as they are public complaints that, left unattended, can reflect extremely poorly on your business.
 On the other hand, if you jump on it immediately with a thoughtful reply and tangible solution, you can change the mind of the reviewer: when prospects come across the review, rather than seeing an angry complaint, they’ll see a caring business addressing a frustrating situation with knowledge and compassion.

 Try connecting with the customer offline

 For more complex issues, you should also try and connect with the customer offline to get more information and make them aware of the steps that you’re taking to solve the problem.
 This simple step can be enough to lead customers to follow up their negative reviews with a positive one.